didillysquat/VTK2022/README.md

 As input, `cellranger count` takes fastq files.
 But we have bam files.
 Fortunately, Cell Ranger also contains a program to recapitulate the fastq files from bam files.
 It is helpfully named [bamtofastq](https://support.10xgenomics.com/docs/bamtofastq).
 We can run this now.

-> **Excercise XXX**: Install cellranger.
+> **Excercise**: Install cellranger.
 Find the bamtofastq executable and make sure you can get it to run.

 We won't run it on the actual data because that would take a lot of time and resources that we don't have available to us right now.
 Instead I've recreated the output files here: `/home/humebc/VTK_22/macparland/results/bamtofastq`

-## Part XXX: Running cellranger count
+## Part 12: Running cellranger count
 Now that we have the fastq files we can run the `cellranger count` program to generate the count tables.

-> **Excercise XXX**: Run `cellranger count` on one set of the fastq files.
+> **Excercise**: Run `cellranger count` on one set of the fastq files.
 You'll need to use a reference transcriptome.
 These come prebuilt for certain organisms (e.g. Human) and I have already downloaded it for you.
 It is here: `/home/humebc/VTK_22/reference/refdata-gex-GRCh38-2020-A`

 An explanation of the output files can be found [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/gex-outputs)

-> **Exercise XXX**: Examine the output of `cellranger count` and compare it to the above documentation.
+> **Exercise**: Examine the output of `cellranger count` and compare it to the above documentation.

-> **Exercise XXX**: Transfer the .html file that was generated to your local machines hard drive.
+> **Exercise**: Transfer the .html file that was generated to your local machines hard drive.
 Open it up.

-> **Exercise XXX**: If you installed the Loupe browser, open up the Loupe file on your local machine.
+> **Exercise**: If you installed the Loupe browser, open up the Loupe file on your local machine.
 If you didn't, watch me!

-## Part XXX: Running cellranger aggr
+## Part 13: Running cellranger aggr

 Great!
 Now we have one sample analyzed, but what about the other samples?

 This is where `cellranger aggr` is used.
 [Here's](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/aggregate) the documentation on running aggr.
 And [here's](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/aggr-outputs) the documentation for the outputs.

-> **Exercise XXX**: Do what's necessary to run `cellranger aggr`.
+> **Exercise**: Do what's necessary to run `cellranger aggr`.
 Is it annoying having to run each sample individually on the command line?
 Imagine if you had 85 samples?
 Now how annoying is it?
 Do you think there are better approaches to running many samples, not just for Cell Ranger, but in general?

 The documentation of the output structure for cellranger aggr is [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/aggr-outputs).

-> **Exercise XXX**: Again, pull down the .html and cloupe files to visualize the results.
+> **Exercise**: Again, pull down the .html and cloupe files to visualize the results.
 Can you see the addition of the additional samples?

-## Part XXX: Preparing R
+## Part 14: Preparing R
 We've done the heavy computing on the computational server.
 If you remember, the sequencing files that we started with were very large and the computation would have taken a very long time on your laptop - if it was possible at all.

 However, the files that we've ended up with are not so large - about 100MB.